 Chonggak Kimchi (총각김치)

-Want to Know More About Kimchi?
+Want to Know More About the Iconic Dish?

 The museum is located in the center of the popular area of Insa-dong.
 Museum Kimchikan features many exhibitions and experiences to learn about kimchi.
 It is the only museum in Korea that is included in CNN Travel’s list of 11 of the world’s top food museums.